draganradu/simple-color-convertor-pantone-ral/readme.md

 ```

 #From
 **input** is the argument used for the color you want to convert from.
+See altValues tab.

 | input     | output                                    | type              | alt   |
 | ---       | ---                                       | ---               | ---   |